Russia's Ukraine tactics sharpen EU split on sanctions

 Instead, Moscow appears to be using the seizure of public buildings by armed, masked pro-Russian militiamen in towns and cities in eastern Ukraine and steep increases in the gas price to raise pressure on Kiev and undermine a planned May 25 presidential election.

-Lehne said Russian President Vladimir Putin seemed intent on delegitimising the Kiev government by promoting a "failed state" in the east while avoiding a blatant military presence.
-At best that might be a prelude to a negotiation on a federal or highly decentralised Ukraine that might be acceptable to all sides.
+Lehne said Russian President Vladimir Putin seemed intent on delegitimizing the Kiev government by promoting a "failed state" in the east while avoiding a blatant military presence.
+At best that might be a prelude to a negotiation on a federal or highly decentralized Ukraine that might be acceptable to all sides.

 As so often in the 28-nation EU, the position of Germany, the bloc's biggest economic power, which has a historic special relationship with Moscow, will be crucial, but Berlin is holding back from decisive action.